-Injections or pellets that are implanted under the skin is a longer-term method of administering testosterone.
+Injections or pellets that are implanted under the skin are a longer-term method of administering testosterone.
 Your doctor can explain the pros and cons of the various methods of treatment, and which one would be right for you.

 What can I expect with TRT?

 For one man, it may be enough to treat ED.
-Another could be pleasantly surprised to find that he has more energy, finds it easier to concentrate on difficult tasks, and is less irritable with colleagues, friends and family.
+Another could be pleasantly surprised to find that he has more energy, finds it easier to concentrate on difficult tasks, and is less irritable with colleagues, friends, and family.

-Still others may notice a slowing of hair loss, or better results from his workout at the gym.
+Still, others may notice a slowing of hair loss or better results from his workout at the gym.

 Because testosterone affects so many bodily functions that correspond with masculinity, its effects are broad and varied.
 Whether it’s low libido or a general feeling of poor health, it’s possible that TRT is all you need.

-How do you know you have Hypogonadism
+How do you know you have Hypogonadism?

 Males who have low levels of circulating testosterone may show any of the following signs and symptoms: